steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 The Visual Studio Debug project settings for Environment variables **writes through** to launchSettings.json.
 They are *identical*.

 The XUnit tests cannot be run withany required prompts for user verification because *the console is not displayed*.
-ServerFramework (WebHost.CreateDefaultBuilder) sets the environment to "Test" *however the environment variables from launchSettings.json are not used.*
+ServerFramework (WebHost.CreateDefaultBuilder) sets the environment to "Development" *however the environment variables from launchSettings.json are not used.*

 #### New Computer Setup
     gulp must be installed globally.